stefanoghinelli/salton/README.md

 ## Running the project

-This project runs using python 3 and pip.
-To install it as a Python package, do the followings:
+This project runs using Python 3 and pip.
+To install it as a Python package, do the following:

 1. Clone the repository and change directory